triton-inference-server/server/docs/examples/jetson/README.md

 ## Part 2.
 Analyzing model performance with perf_analyzer

 To analyze model performance on Jetson, [perf_analyzer](https://github.com/triton-inference-server/server/blob/main/docs/perf_analyzer.md) tool is used.
-The `perf_analyzer` is included in the release tar file and can additionally be complied from source.
+The `perf_analyzer` is included in the release tar file or can be compiled from source.

 From this directory of the repository, execute the following to evaluate model performance: